AndreiAvram123/Social-media-website/README.md

 # PHPCms
 A forum built in order for users to create and share their posts among friends.
-Technologies used : PHP, JavaScript(AJAX), ResfulApi, Bootstrap Features :
+Technologies used : PHP, JavaScript(AJAX), ResfulApi, Bootstrap.

+#Features :
 -Users can create posts
 -Users can add posts to favorites or share posts -Users can delete or edit their posts